 How do I invest in the Austrian Traded Index?

-Take the time to go through these three important steps before investing in the Austrian Traded Index:
+Take the time to go through these three important steps before you start Austrian Traded Index investing:

 - Choose an investment type